milesdwilliams15/milesdwilliams15.github.io/_posts/2022-01-19-logit-and-heteroskedasticity.md

 ## Conclusion

-The above example was quite simple, which is so by design to make illustrating the consequences of heteroskedasticity for nonlinear models as clear as possible.

 This discussion has hardly exhausted the many threats to unbiased and efficient MLE estimation of nonlinear models.
 Other forms of unmeasured heterogeneity and even omitted variables (whether or not they are